ShanMeister/ShanMeister/README.md

 Hi there👋

-I’m DanielMao, a software engineer with a background in cybersecurity and machine learning, and I’m currently focused on developing systems that integrate AI capabilities.
+I’m DanielMao, a software engineer with a background in cybersecurity, machine learning, and GenAI.
+I’m currently focused on developing systems that integrate AI capabilities.

-🎯 Actively grinding in coding and fitness
+🎯 Grinding in coding and fitness

 💻 Coding with Python, Java, and C++